AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

         self.RightNode = RightNode
 ```

-With the node class implimented, the AVLTree class can now be implimented:
+With the node class implemented, the AVLTree class can now be implemented:

 ```python
 from Node import Node